 To use the Last Cut function, push the indicator down until it rests on the pointer before starting to saw.
-When you raise the sawhead to return it for the next cut, the Last Cut indicator stays in that position.
-Then, when you lower the sawhead for the next cut, you have the Last Cut indicator as a reference showing the position of the previous cut.
+When you raise the sawhead to return it for the next cut, the Last Cut indicator helps you remember where the sawhead was positioned at the previous cut.
+When you lower the sawhead for the next cut, you have the Last Cut indicator as a reference showing the position of the previous cut.